702573N/Obsidian-Tasks-Calendar/README.md

     view: "widget"
     # Widget calendar, small week calendar

+    firstDayOfWeek: 1
+    # Monday as first day of week

+    firstDayOfWeek: 0
+    # Sunday as first day of week

     options: ""
     # Typical Task plugin icons in front of each task